Best Equipment Financing Companies and Loans in 2023

 Large loan amounts up to $2 million

 Not all industries will qualify

 Backd was founded in 2018 in order to get more businesses the funding they need to grow, thrive, and expand.
 While they don’t specifically offer equipment financing loans, they do offer working capital loans and business lines of credit, both which can be used to purchase much-needed equipment.

 Backd working capital loans range from $10,000 to $2 million and do not require collateral.
 Terms are up to 16 months and payments are made daily, weekly, or semi-monthly.
 Backd also offers small business lines of credit up to $750,000 with unlimited terms.
 With a line of credit, you can draw on the funds at any time, pay them back, and draw on them again.
 If you are constantly needing to replace or update equipment, a line of credit may be your best option.

-To qualify, you need to be in business for at least one year and have annual revenues of $100,000 or more, and a FICO score of 640 or higher.
+To qualify, you need to be in business for at least two years, have annual revenues of $200,000 or more, and a FICO score of 640 or higher.
 The better you score, the better rates you'll recieve.

 Backd tailors their loans to your unique business, making them ideal for small businesses that may have struggled in the past with getting a loan.
 As long as you meet the minimum revenue requirement and have been in business for at least one year, we recommend giving Backd the chance to fund your small business.